-In order to receive student financial grants or loans, you’ll need to fill out the Free Application for Federal Student Aid known as your FAFSA.
+In order to receive student financial aid grants and loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 Before you get started, review the important steps below:

 Once the FAFSA is reviewed by the federal processor, a Student Aid Report (SAR) will be sent to you.
 The Financial Aid Office will receive the same information electronically.

-All communication from the WCU Financial Aid Office is sent directly to the student by email.
+All communication from the WCU Financial Aid Office is sent directly to the student via Catamount email.
 You can also view your financial aid requirements and award information in myWCU at any time.

 The Department of Education flags at least one out of three students at every financial aid granting institution to go through a process called verification.
 If you have been chosen for verification, you must complete the verification process in order for the WCU Financial Aid Office to determine your eligibility for federal student aid.
 The purpose of this process is to verify the accuracy of your FAFSA data.

-Check your WCU myWCU frequently to see if any additional information is needed to complete your awarding process.
+Check myWCU frequently to see if any additional information is needed to complete the awarding process.

-When your financial aid file is complete, a financial aid award will be made and you will be notified by email with instructions on how to accept your award offer.
-Be sure to check your email and take action to accept your award.
+When your financial aid file is complete, a financial aid offer will be made, and you will be notified by Catamount email with instructions on how to accept the award offer.
+Be sure to check Catamount your email and take action to accept your award.